 The University of Georgia implements the following procedures for announcing operational changes during periods of inclement winter weather.
 By policy, the university makes one of three announcements: UGA is open and operating on a regular schedule; UGA is closed; or UGA will delay opening until a specific time.
 An all-campus e-mail is the primary means to distribute such announcements.
 The announcement also is posted to the UGA home page (www.uga.edu).

 The department organizes a weekly Kaffeestunde in the Joe Brown lobby, where students of German from all instructional levels are encouraged to come together to practice their conversation skills in a relaxed, informal setting.
-Leslie will send out an email reminder for Kaffeestunde each week on the day; please also remind your students and urge them to attend.
-You are also encouraged to attend Kaffeestunde as often as you like, and your help in organizing would also be very welcome; please see Dr. Chapman.
+Leslie regularly posts social media reminders about Kaffeestunde and has graphics you can use in class and on eLC to remind your students and urge them to attend.
+You are also encouraged to attend Kaffeestunde as often as you like, and your help in organizing would also be very welcome; please see Dr. Carroll.